zaeem45/detect-phishing-websites/README.md

 # Phishing website detection

-This project was created using machine learning algorithms with turicreate.
+This experiment was created using machine learning algorithms with turicreate.

 Data set in this experiment was taken from the 'Machine Learning Repository'.